 They are believed to have been 5,000 times as powerful as the Mount St. Helens’ eruption in 1980, which killed 57 and decimated millions of trees.
 The San Juan volcanic field covered most of the southern Rocky Mountains at the time.
-Volcanic evidence can be see around the region.
+Volcanic evidence can be seen around the region.
 There are at least fifteen known calderas in Colorado’s San Juan Mountains.

-Probably the eastern most volcano in the San Juans is Los Mogotes in Conejos County west of Antonito.
+Probably the easternmost volcano in the San Juans is Los Mogotes in Conejos County west of Antonito.
 It last erupted an estimated five million years ago and contains several vents.

 West of Colorado Springs, a volcanic event locked sequoia trees and other specimens into fossils that can now be viewed at the Florissant Fossil Beds National Monument.
-And other locations scattered around the state reveal the area’s active volcanic past, including the North and South Table mountains near Golden and the Pikes and Longs Peaks.
+Other locations scattered around the state reveal the area’s active volcanic past, including the North and South Table mountains near Golden and the Pikes and Longs Peaks.

 Not all of Colorado’s volcanic activity is rooted in the area’s natural history.
 At least one volcano in the state is considered to be active.